swonderine/challenge/README.md

 ### Output

-Two PNG images, showing the results of the two tasks, are saved. ctr_ts_ma_outlier.png shows the outlier detection for different moving averages (MA_12h, MA_24h) and according standard deviations.
+Two PNG images, showing the results of the two tasks, are saved.
+The timeseries of CTR is shown in ctr_ts.png.
+The timeseries of CTR, simple moving averages (MA_12h, MA_24h) and according outliers are shown in ctr_ts_ma_outlier.png.
+Shows the outliers for different moving averages (MA_12h, MA_24h) .
+Additionally, is shown (+)